duckworth/kiji-schema-migrations/README.md

 Execution of `reset` goal sets the migration version to empty string, leaving cleanup of the schema to you.
 You can override the migration version to reset to by specifying `migrationVersion` configuration property.

+### Development

+In current version the unit tests are more like integration tests and require bento box running and sandbox kiji instance installed:

+> `bento start`

+> `kiji install --kiji=kiji://.env/sandbox`

+> `mvn clean install`